kipkitur/jetblue/README.md

 # jetblue
 A series of protractor tests assert page title and schedule a flight on the jet blue page.

-Series of tests using protractor testing framework for Angular JS applications

 Pre-requisites:
 I am using Windows 10 enterprise on my machine.